Cambridge-Africa ALBORADA Research Grants 2022 for Sub-Saharan African (Including Sudan) Researchers

 - research-related travel between Cambridge and Africa

 - conducting research training activities in Africa (e.g. setting up courses/workshops).

 - Applications should be submitted jointly by an applicant based in Cambridge and an applicant based in a university or research institution in sub-Saharan Africa.

-- Both applicants must be at post-doctoral level or above, and by completing an 2 application it is understood that they are both doing so with support from their Senior Researcher/Head of Group/Principle Investigator, if they are not in this position themselves.
+- Both applicants must be at the post-doctoral level or above, and by completing an application, it is understood that they are both doing so with support from their Senior Researcher/Head of Group/Principle Investigator, if they are not in this position themselves.